History of Canadian Pride

 In August, the first protests for gay rights took place in Ottawa and Vancouver, demanding an end to all forms of state discrimination against gays and lesbians.

 Pride Week 1973 was a national LGBT rights event held in August 1973 in several Canadian cities, including Vancouver, Toronto, Ottawa, Montreal, Saskatoon and Winnipeg.
 Programming included an art festival, a dance, picnic, a screening of a documentary and a rally for gay rights that occurred in all the participating cities.

-Homosexuality is removed as a "disorder' form the Diagnostics and Statistics Manual of mental disorders.
+Homosexuality is removed as a "disorder' from the Diagnostics and Statistics Manual of mental disorders.

 In January, The Brunswick four are arrested at the Brunswick Tavern in Toronto.
 Some historians believe that the arrest and its consequences was a key incident ushering in a more militant gay and lesbian liberation movement in Canada, much as the Stonewall Inn Riots politicized gays and lesbians in the United States.